ESSENTIALS OF DIAGNOSIS

 The betaS gene is carried in 8% of American blacks, and 1 of 400 American black children will be born with sickle cell anemia; prenatal diagnosis is available when sickle cell anemia is suspected.
 Genetic counseling should be made available to patients.

 The disorder has its onset during the first year of life, when hemoglobin F levels fall as a signal is sent to switch from production of gamma-globin to beta-globin.
 Chronic hemolytic anemia produces jaundice, pigment (calcium bilirubinate) gallstones, splenomegaly (early in life), and poorly healing ulcers over the lower tibia.
-Life-threatening severe anemia can occur during hemolytic or aplastic crises, the latter generally associated with viral or other infection or by folic acid deficiency causing reduced erythropoiesis, or infection caused by immunoincompetence from ...
+Life-threatening severe anemia can occur during hemolytic or aplastic crises, the latter generally associated with viral or other infection or by folic acid deficiency causing reduced erythropoiesis, or infection caused ...